dprint/dprint/website/blog/incremental-and-process-plugins.md

 Dprint is a pluggable, configurable, and fast code formatting platform written in Rust.

-This blog will outline the new features in dprint 0.7.
+This post will outline the new features in dprint 0.7.

 ## Incremental